trbritt/personal-website/_pages/about.md

 These two typesetting languages have been the default method through which I have written all my academic published work, my class assignments during my previous degrees, and this website.

 ##### Javascript
 I have recently aimed to be more creative with my coding, and to get a perspective on a programming language new and different to that I've developed during my PhD so far.
-Javascript has been my entrance into generative coding, and I will start posting more projects about it soon!
-(See my projects page [here](/portfolio/projects))
+Javascript has been my entrance into generative coding, and I will start posting more projects about it soon! (see my projects page [here](/projects/))

 ##### Matlab
 A great programming language to teach new students programming, I've used `MATLAB` a few times before in classes to introduce students to an interpreted language with rgeat flexibility and low barrier-of-entry.